tangobreath/tangobreath.github.io/my-philosophy.md

 sounds and syllables which can create very complex movements.
 All of which are in actuality very simple.

-The musculoskeletal system, posture and movement are completely intertwined to create a system which interacts with it's self.
+The mind, musculoskeletal system, posture and movement are completely intertwined to create a system which interacts with it's self.
 Movement should not be isolated to a single part of the body, each part should be considered a part of the whole.

 # On learning Argentine tango

-I believe that everything begins with good posture, subtle core movement, subtle communication within the embrace and proper technique.
+I believe that everything begins with a calm mind, good posture, subtle core movement, subtle communication within the embrace and proper technique.
 I also believe that the best way to learn is through exploration, discovery, and understanding.